joselynloera/SparkHack-2026-Track2/README.md

 develop over time to manage burnout.

 Instructions: Open the home.html file.
-Follow the prompts and make your own choices until you reach an end page determining whether you reached burnout.
+Follow the prompts and make your own choices until you reach an end page determining whether or not you reached burnout.

 Code structure: Since we used HTML, we have a main HTML file